Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Running Time, Convergence and Stability of the Numerical Methods

 and transform \eqref{eq:dv-dt} to

 The desired coefficients are simply $a(\lambda)=u_1(T_2)$ and $b(\lambda)=u_2(T_2)$.
-Consequently, if one is interested in obtaining eigenvectors $v[k]$ in addition to the coefficients $a(\lambda)$ and $b(\lambda)$, the discretization of the normalized system \eqref{eq:dv-dt-n} has better stability properties:
+Consequently, if one is interested in obtaining eigenvectors $v[k]$ in addition to the coefficients $a(\lambda)$ and $b(\lambda)$, the discretization of the normalized system \eqref{eq:dv-dt-n} has better numerical properties:

 The nonlinear Fourier coefficients are obtained as $a:=a[N]$ and $b:=b[N]$.
 The discrete nonlinear Fourier transform mentioned in \cite{tao2006nfa} is thus the forward discretization of the normalized Zakharov-Shabat system \eqref{eq:dv-dt-n}.